arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 {% endhint %}

 {% hint 'info' %}
-The difference instances part of a single Cluster are supposed to be run in the same _Data Center_ (DC), with reliable and high-speed network connection between all the machines participating to the Cluster.
+The different instances that form a Cluster are supposed to be run in the same _Data Center_ (DC), with reliable and high-speed network connection between all the machines participating to the Cluster.